-\textbf{Can IOI pretrain paradigm work for other networks? } Here we compare the effectiveness of IOI pretraining for different networks (e.g., PCN \cite{yuan2018pcn}, ECG \cite{pan2020ecg} and VRCNet \cite{pan2021variational}) in Table \ref{tab:ablation_IOI_other_methods}.
+\textbf{Can IOI pretraining paradigm work for other networks? } Here we compare the effectiveness of IOI pretraining for different networks (e.g., PCN \cite{yuan2018pcn}, ECG \cite{pan2020ecg} and VRCNet \cite{pan2021variational}) on Table \ref{tab:ablation_IOI_other_methods}.
 With IOI pretraining, the performance of such mainstream completion networks is greatly improved in varying degrees.
-It can be concluded that the IOI pretraining is a general and effective new training paradigm for point cloud completion task.
+It can be concluded that the IOI pretraining is a general and effective pretraining paradigm for point cloud completion task.